What is Supported Independent Living? Plus how to get your FREE SIL ebook.

 Leap in! has developed a brand new ebook – Supported Independent Living: Achieving your goal to live independently.

-Read on for more details about SIL and how to download your free copy of the ebook.
+Read on for more details about SIL or download your free copy of the ebook now.

 What is Supported Independent Living?